luisballar/luisballar/README.md

 # 💫 About Me
-- Currently pursuing a Computer Science Bachelor's degree at the University of Costa Rica 🏘️
+- Currently pursuing a Business Informatics Bachelor's degree at the University of Costa Rica 🏘️

 - My main of interest is cybersecurity 👾